Historical Notes1st ascent by Giovenni Bonin, Luigi Grasselli and Achille Ratti with Joseph Gradin and Alexis Proment - Aug 1, 1890 (in descent)

 - A very good sunscreen.
 Take the one with the highest protection.
 When I say the highest I mean "something that's going to block every single harmful radiation whatever the sky conditions".
 Believe me, at high altitude cloud cover doesn't mean you're not going to roast.

 - A good thermos with plenty of liquid, water, Enervit, tea, whatever you fancy.
 I prefer tea with lot of sugar. (once below a certain altitude I switch to grappa, but that's another story ;))

 - Aspirin, some bandage, a good disinfecting liquid and some toilet paper.
-I'm against bringing Diamox, because if you consider using it, it means you're not acclimatised conscientiously.

 - A good, recent, local map. (will be provided by the guide if you hire one)